jhrcook/weather-forecast-data/README.md

 A repository of weather forecast and nowcast data collected using the ['weather-forecast-collection'](https://github.com/jhrcook/weather_forecast_collection) package.

-This is currently under development, but the goal is to have it run as a chron-job on GitHub Atctions every hour to collect the current weather and weather predictions.
+This is currently under development, but the goal is to have it run as a chron-job on GitHub Actions every hour to collect the current weather and weather predictions.

 ## Setup